Beyond Dennett

 What the Experiencer Must Have

-The Modeler-schema is the subsystem that does have the necessary access and performs the necessary operations.
-It receives the full state of the Concrete World Model, monitors the sensory-level data needed for pre- and post-saccadic consistency checking, and maintains the Quale World Model — an internal, non-symbolic representation that never reaches the Controller.
-Staring into the Controller and finding no qualia only shows that the Controller is the wrong place to look.
-Inspecting the Controller to understand consciousness is like inspecting a flight console to understand aerodynamics.
+The Modeler-schema is the subsystem MST assigns the relevant access and operations.
+In the theory, it receives the full state of the Concrete World Model, monitors sensory-level data used for pre- and post-saccadic consistency checking, and maintains a proposed Quale World Model — an internal, non-symbolic representation not directly available to the Controller.
+If that decomposition is right, inspecting report alone would be like inspecting a flight console to understand aerodynamics: informative about outputs, incomplete about the process producing them.

 Explaining His Data

-Dennett’s strongest argument for illusionism is empirical: humans misreport their own experiences.
+Dennett’s case for illusionism draws strength from an empirical fact: humans misreport aspects of their own experience.
 We misjudge color saturation, timing, vividness, agency, peripheral content, and the presence or absence of detail during saccades.
-All of this is true — and the Modeler-Schema Theory explains these failures without eliminating experience.
+MST offers one way to explain these failures without eliminating experience.

-The Controller’s reports are unreliable because the Controller is not the experiencing system.
-It has no direct access to qualia; it receives only target-bound metadata and evaluative tags; it interprets these tags as if they were the experiences themselves; and it retrofits narrative coherence whenever gaps appear.
-On this architecture, unreliable introspection is exactly what one should expect: the reporting subsystem is inferring the structure of phenomenality from a narrow, lossy channel.
+On this architecture, reports are unreliable because the Controller is not identical to the hypothesized experiencing process.
+It receives target-bound metadata and evaluative tags rather than direct access to the proposed Quale World Model, then retrofits narrative coherence where gaps appear.
+If those channel assignments are correct, unreliable introspection is what one should expect: the reporting role infers the structure of phenomenality through a narrow, lossy path.

 The Function He Couldn’t Find